-Looking for an adventure travel spot?
-Try these three outdoor destinations in the United States the next time you feel the travel bug.
+These three outdoor adventure travel destinations in the United States are perfect for the next time you get the travel bug.

 1. Canyonlands Sport Safari

 With a small group of intrepid thrill seekers and a cadre of gung-ho guides, expect to push your limits in a stunning desert landscape of red sandstone spires, buttes, and canyons.
 Warm up with a quiet float through breathtaking Ruby Canyon and a hike up Rattlesnake Gulch.
 During six nonstop days, you’ll try white-water rafting in the Westwater Canyon of the Colorado River, haul your fat-tire bike across streams at the foot of the La Sal Mountains and Six Shooter Peak, and hike on slickrock trails in Arches National Park to discover hidden petroglyphs in Devil’s Garden.
 One night is spent at a plush safari-style camp on the river; others are pure luxury at a four-star guest ranch, where you can end your high-energy adventure with a restorative yoga class and the “Happy Feet” hiker’s massage.

 Canyonlands/Arches National Parks: Austin Adventures